-RETENTION - Policy IKE
+RETENTION - Policy 5-216

 Students must earn a minimum of four (4) credits in order to be promoted to the next grade level.
-Failing to earn passing grades in both Language Arts/Reading and Math will result in retention.
+Failing to earn passing grades in both Language Arts/Reading and Math will result in retention unless the student has attended mandatory summer school.
 Additionally, if students fail to pass two or more core academic classes, including Science or Social Studies, they may be retained or required to attend a Summer School or an intersession program.

-TECHNOLOGY RESOURCES (MOVIES/VIDEOS/ELECTRONIC MATERIALS) IJND-R
+TECHNOLOGY RESOURCES (MOVIES/VIDEOS/ELECTRONIC MATERIALS) Policy 3-403